flint201/InsTux/README.md

 # InsTux

-This is InsTux, a feature-packed multihack for Insurgency on Linux.
+This is InsTux, a free, feature-packed multihack for Insurgency on Linux.

 # Features
 See post on UnknownCheats.me: